Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 ./sofu_2.1_x64
 ```

-Example result on a server with 3 Solidigm drives to update:
+/// details | Example result on a server with 3 Solidigm drives to update:

 ```bash
 root@labo:~# ./sofu_2.1_x64